pulse2percept/pulse2percept/examples/vision/README.rst

 (:py:class:`~pulse2percept.vision.Scotoma`).
 A
 :py:class:`~pulse2percept.vision.BinocularScene` holds one such field per eye, side by side and uncombined.
-A model registers a scene against an implant and returns what the person sees; see :ref:`topics-models-scene`.
+A model registers a scene against an implant and returns what the person sees; see :ref:`topics-vision`.